mohammeda6429/github-tutorial/README.md

 ---
 ## Repository Setup
-1.Open Cloud 9 and go into your workspace
+1. Open Cloud 9 and go into your workspace

-2.Make sure you're in your workspace, once you're go ahead and type _mkdir (first repo name)_
+2. Make sure you're in your workspace, once you're go ahead and type `mkdir (first repo name)`

-3.Go into your first repo by using _cd (first repo name)_, when you get into your folder first thing you should is _git init_, that command initializes git inside of the folder
+3. Go into your first repo by using `cd (first repo name)`, when you go into your folder, first thing you should do is _git init_, that command initializes git inside the folder

-4.To create a file inside the folder type _touch (filename)_
+4. To create a file inside the folder type `touch (filename)`

-5.Open up the file by typing _c9 (Filename)_, and then type something
+5. Open up the file by typing `c9 (Filename)` and then type something in the file

-6.After you wrote something inside the file you can now do _git add_ 7.Then type _git commit -m ""_, Inside the quotation marks write what you did inside the folder in the present tense.
+6. After you wrote something inside the file you can now do `git add .` 7.Then type `git commit -m ""`, Inside the quotation marks write what you did inside the folder in the present tense.

-8.Before you can push you have to go to _[Github.com](www.Github.com)_
+8. Before you can push you have to go to _[Github.com](www.Github.com)_

-9.After logging in on the top right you should see a plus icon, click on it and click on _new respitory_
+9. After logging in on the top right you should see a plus icon, click on it and click on _new respitory_

-10.Name it the same thing as you named your first respitory in Cloud 9
+10. Name it the same thing as you named your first respitory in Cloud 9

-11.After that you should see a screen that says quick setup, (make sure you have SSH clicked on) 12.Copy one of the two commands on the bottom of the page they look similar to this "git remote add origin git@github.com:username/reponame.git" and "git push -u origin master".
+11. After that, you should see a screen that says quick setup, (make sure you have SSH clicked on)
+12. You should see two commands on the bottom of the page they look similar to this "git remote add origin git@github.com:username/reponame.git" and "git push -u origin master".

-12.Copy the commands one at a time.
-Copy the first command "git remote add origin git@github.com:username/reponame.git" and paste it in your repo that you have created.
+13. Copy the commands one at a time.
+Copy the first command `git remote add origin git@github.com:username/reponame.git` and paste it in your repo that you have created.
 This command creates a bridge between your c9.io repo and remote repo on github.com.
 Then copy and paste the second command "git push -u origin master".

-13.This command makes it that if you do git push it will be pushed to the remote repo on github.
+14. This command makes it that if you do git push it will be pushed to the remote repo on github.

-14Now just type git push to push the changes you have made to your remote repo you just created.
+15. Now just type git push to push the changes you have made to your remote repo you just created.